Freeze88-2/LP2_P1/README.md

 of the current player then there is going to be an addition of 1 doing the same for the next coming pieces that are going to come.

-In case the next piece is not of it’s color or shape (depending on what is checking at the time) it resets the number to 0 and starts counting the other player.
+In case the next piece is not of its color or shape (depending on what is checking at the time) it resets the number to 0 and starts counting the other player.

 In the following example the Heuristic is checking first if there is and objects in the current position.
 Since there is one, the Heuristic is checking what color that object has.
-Since the color is equal to last turns colour there is an the addition of 1 for the upcoming pieces.
+Since the color is equal to last turn's color, there is an addition of 1 for the upcoming pieces.

 ![heuristic_01](heuristic_01.png)

-In other scenarios in case there is non-existent piece in the beginning, middle or in the end of a line, that/those position/s will be saved/stored for later when the line reaches its limits or has two empty spaces.
+In other scenarios in case there is non-existent piece in the beginning, middle or at the end of a line, that/those position/s will be saved/stored for later when the line reaches its limits or has two empty spaces.
 That will be verified like this:

--If there is a empty space that has an piece underneath which means there is a possibility to put another piece above that piece in the next turn, he gets 50 point for the next piece in that position.
+-If there is an empty space that has a piece underneath which means there is a possibility to put another piece above that piece in the next turn, he gets 50 points for the next piece in that position.

 ![heuristic_02](heuristic_02.png)

-This means that this Heuristic depends on giving values to the pieces depending on the best possible move so if there is a possibility on winning ZetaHeuristic will keep on adding points to the pieces that land on that favorable position.
+This means that this Heuristic depends on giving values to the pieces depending on the best possible move so if there is a possibility of winning ZetaHeuristic will keep on adding points to the pieces that land on that favorable position.
-The better the position and amount in row the more points and, the less favorable position and amount in row the less the points.
-After that the whole cycle starts again but this time instead of checking the colours it will check the form of the objects.
+The better the position and amount in a row the more points and, the less favorable position and amount in row the less the points.
+After that, the whole cycle starts again but this time instead of checking the colours it will check the form of the objects.

 ![heuristic_cycle](heuristic_cycle.png)